 Where possible be the driver of the vessel and not the passenger.
 Have you ever been car sick? was it when you were the passenger or the driver.
 In all my experiences and those that I have spoken with on this topic all agree that it’s generally when you were the passenger.
 It’s surprising but the same logic does apply when in you’re on a boat.
 I think for those with motion inbalance by being the driver you are gaining some level of control.

-Where possibly avoid staring at your sounder or mobile phone for extended periods of time whilst at sea
+Where possible avoid staring at your sounder or mobile phone for extended periods of time whilst at sea

 Final notes from the author

+I hope you enjoyed this article Beat seasickness when boating and fishing.
 All this advice will be from yours truly, someone who has suffered from seasickness for many years.
-I hope you find this article useful and encourage you to share your feedback and experiences by emailing us at firstname.lastname@example.org
+Boating is a great passtime so hopefully with pratcie youll overcome seasickness.
+For locals Port Phillip Bay and western port are great fishing destinations here are some https://fishingmad.com.au/gpsGPS hotspots to get you started.
+I hope you find this article useful and encourage you to share your feedback and experiences by emailing us at email@example.com